cpiker/mbr88/README.md

 # mbr88
 An OS independent 8088 op-code clean MBR for dual booting ELKS, FreeDOS or other OS up through Windows 98.
+Currently cross compiles for ELKS.
+FreeDOS via OpenWatcom is in the works.

 *Don't use this yet.
 Currently adding support for Windows NT and OS/2 disk signatures.*